rhertzog/distro-tracker/docs/design.rst

    the top level of an installed Django app.
 Tasks in apps which are not installed will never be run.

-When running a task, a :class:`pts.core.tasks.Job` instance is created which keeps track of raised events, completed tasks and the order in which the tasks should run.
-It stores its state using the :class:`pts.core.tasks.JobState` class which is in charge of making sure the job state is persistent, so that even if a job were to fail, it is still possible to reconstruct it and continue its execution.
+When running a task, a :class:`distro_tracker.core.tasks.Job` instance is created which keeps track of raised events, completed tasks and the order in which the tasks should run.
+It stores its state using the :class:`distro_tracker.core.tasks.JobState` class which is in charge of making sure the job state is persistent, so that even if a job were to fail, it is still possible to reconstruct it and continue its execution.